 Practicing your response to an overdose will help keep your skills sharp and ready.

-We practice our response to overdoses in order to make sure our skills are sharp and ready.
+At Fraser Health, we practice our response to overdoses in order to make sure our skills are sharp and ready.
+Just like earthquake and fire drills, overdose drills are great for maintaining knowledge and preparedness.
 Join us!

 Why you should participate